ranzbak/tanmatsu-coprocessor-test/README.md

-# Example for MIPI DSI abstraction layer
+# Example for Tanmatsu coprocessor